sebastianxcf/mastermind-api/README.md

 ## Running the tests

-In order to execute the Junit test please run :
+In order to execute the Junit test please run : mvn test

-## mvn test
-At the end you will find a folder target/site/jacoco/index.html
+This will generate the coverage results at : target/site/jacoco/index.html
 You can see the % of coverage of all the classes.
 Note that the GameServiceImpl is the core class and has a overage of 97%